Finder members get a $50 digital Visa gift card when they open their first EarnIn account and complete a Cash Out. Offer ends on May 15, 2026.

 How much gas money you need by distance and fuel economy

 Gas prices vary depending on where you live, and the mileage you get depends on the fuel efficiency of your car, the speed you’re driving and other factors.
-The chart below shows the range of costs to drive the following distances based on your vehicle’s fuel economy, with gas prices between $3 and $5 a gallon.
+The chart below shows the range of costs to drive the following distances based on your vehicle’s fuel economy and the average cost of gas in the US this week.

 How to save money on gas